 We respect participants’ autonomy and informed choice.

-We include our participants in treatment decisions.
+We include our participants in decisions taken as much as possible.

 We accurately represent our background and training using appropriate terms according to applicable laws and professional code.